 Treatment and prognosis

-Conservative medical treatment until the inflammation subsides and treatment of the cause, e.g. dental caries.
-If becomes chronic sinusitis, functional endoscopic sinus surgery may be considered.
+Acute sinusitis is usually treated conservatively with medical treatment until the inflammation subsides +/- treatment of the cause, e.g. dental caries.
+If it becomes chronic sinusitis, functional endoscopic sinus surgery (FESS) may be considered.

 - 1. Cornelius RS, Martin J, Wippold FJ et-al. ACR appropriateness criteria sinonasal disease.
 J Am Coll Radiol.
 2013;10 (4): 241-6. doi:10.1016/j.jacr.2013.01.001 - Pubmed citation